AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### Updated deafult value for 2FA OTP window

 The `spomky-labs/otphp` library has changed the way that the one-time password (OTP) window is calculated for two factor authentication (2FA).
 Previously, it used a "window" multiplier, but now it uses a "leeway" value in seconds.
-This change ensures that the configuration is up to date with the latest library behavior.
+This change ensures that the configuration is up to date with the latest library behavior.<!--AC-12129-->

 Merchants and customers using the Google Authenticator 2FA provider must reset the configuration value for the OTP window.
 The command has changed from `bin/magento config:set twofactorauth/google/otp_window VALUE` to `bin/magento config:set twofactorauth/google/leeway VALUE`.
 This change aligns with the updated `spomky-labs/otphp` library, which uses a default expiration period of 30 seconds.